 Cannabis smoke contains carcinogens, which could theoretically increase your risk of lung cancer.

 THC moves from your lungs into your bloodstream and throughout your body.
-Within minutes, your heart rate may increase by 20 to 50 beats per minute.
-That rapid heart rate can continue for up to 3 hours.
+Within minutes, your heart rate may increase by

 This places extra oxygen demand on your heart.
 If you have heart disease, this could raise your risk for a heart attack.